Click filter to remove

 Collection: Wampanoag material supplied by Chief Wild Horse (Mss.Rec.40)

-Description: The Wampanoag materials in the Elsie Clews Parsons papers consist of 1 notebooks labelled "Martha's Vineyard - Notes," found in Subcollection II, Series IV, "Research Notes."
-This notebook concerns folklore and customs on Martha's Vineyard as a whole during 1919 and may contain some Wampanoag information, especially near the beginning.
+Description: The Wampanoag materials in the Elsie Clews Parsons papers consist of one set of loose notes labelled "Martha's Vineyard - Notes," found in Subcollection II, Series IV, "Research Notes."
+These notes were recorded in 1919 from Lucina Jeffers (Wampanoag) of Aquinnah ("Gay Head"), who was aged 85 at the time.
+The notes concern folklore and customs on Martha's Vineyard and some genealogical information.

 Collection: Elsie Clews Parsons papers (Mss.Ms.Coll.29)